-The Board of Directors ("Board") oversees, counsels and directs management in the long-term interests of the Company and our shareholders.
+The Board of Directors ("Board") oversees, counsels and directs management in promoting the long-term interests of the Company and our shareholders.
 The Board's responsibilities include:

-- selecting and evaluating the performance of the Co-Presidents; - planning for succession with respect to the positions of the Co-Presidents and monitoring management's succession planning for other senior - · reviewing and approving our major financial objectives, our strategic and operational plans and other significant actions; - · monitoring the conduct of our business and the assessment of our business risks to evaluate whether the business is being properly managed; and
+- determining the appropriate structure for the senior leadership of the Company; - selecting and evaluating the performance of the Co-Presidents; - planning for succession with respect to the positions of the Co-Presidents and monitoring management's succession planning for other senior executives; - reviewing and approving our major financial objectives, our strategic and operational plans and other significant actions; - monitoring the conduct of our business and the assessment of our business risks to promote the proper management of the business; - overseeing the management of cybersecurity, including oversight of appropriate risk mitigation strategies, systems, processes and controls; and - overseeing the processes for maintaining integrity with regard to our financial statements and other public disclosures, and compliance with laws and our Code of Business Conduct and Ethics.

-• overseeing the processes for maintaining our integrity with regard to our financial statements and other public disclosures, and compliance with laws and our ethics.
+At this time, the Board believes different people should hold the positions of Chairman of the Board and Co-Presidents, as this may strengthen corporate governance and aid in the Board's oversight of management.
+Currently, Philip G. Satre serves as Chairman of the Board and Blake Nordstrom, Erik Nordstrom and Peter Nordstrom serve as Co-Presidents.

-At this time, the Board believes that different people should hold the positions of Chairman of the Board and Co-Presidents, as this may strengthen corporate governance and aid in the Board's oversight of management.
-Currently, Enrique Hernandez, Jr. serves as Chairman of the Board and Blake Nordstrom, Erik Nordstrom and Peter Nordstrom serve as Co-Presidents.
 The Co-Presidents are responsible for day-to-day leadership and performance of the Company, while the Chairman of the Board provides guidance to the Co-Presidents and presides over the full Board.
-The duties of our Chairman of the Board are more fully described in the Chairman of the Board and Presiding Director section on page 12.
-The Board believes that this leadership structure also aids in the Board's oversight and management of risk.
+The duties of our Chairman of the Board are more fully described in the Chairman of the Board and Presiding Director section below.
+The Board believes this leadership structure also aids in the Board's oversight and management of risk.

-The full Board has primary responsibility for oversight of risk management, and has assigned to the Board's standing Committees the specific focus of the risks inherent in their respective areas of oversight.
+The full Board has primary responsibility for oversight of risk management, and has assigned to the Board's standing Committees the task of focusing on the specific risks inherent in their respective areas of oversight.
 The full Board:

-- considers and reviews the Company's risk appetite, which is the amount of risk the organization is willing and able to accept; - oversees management's implementation of an appropriate system to manage risks (i.e., to identify, assess, mitigate, monitor, and communicate these risks) and monitors the effectiveness of this process as the business environment changes; - provides risk oversight through the Board's committee structure and processes; and - manages directly certain risks, in particular, the risks associated with the Company's strategic direction, which are reviewed at an annual strategy planning meeting and periodically throughout the year.
+- considers and determines the Company's risk appetite, which is the amount of risk the organization is willing to accept; - oversees management's implementation of an appropriate system to manage risks (i.e., to identify, assess, mitigate, monitor and communicate these risks) and monitors the effectiveness of this process as the business environment changes; - provides risk oversight through the Board's committee structure and processes; and - manages directly certain risks, in particular, the risks associated with the Company's strategic direction, which are reviewed at an annual strategy planning meeting and periodically throughout the year.